phenixace/MolReGPT/README.md

 ## News
+* We release the results of MolReGPT (GPT-4-0314) for Mol2Cap and Cap2Mol tasks and update the evaluations folder for convenient testing.
-Codes, data, and demo will be available soon~ We will follow our roadmap to release the results.
+* Codes, data, and demo will be available soon~ We will follow our roadmap to release the results.
 Please stay tuned!

 ### In the first phase:
 Our paper is available through Arxiv~ 🎉